kbose1609/Covid19-Vaccine-Tracker-TelegramBot/README.md

 or

- `covid19_VaccineTracker_INDIA_bot` in the search for username field in the Telegram App
+ `covid19_VaccineTracker_INDIA_bot` in the search bar for username field in the Telegram App